Current Exhibition · Gstaad, Switzerland

 Fenster

 Glass panels sandblasted with floor plans of demolished Geneva apartment buildings, allowing light to pass while obscuring the view.
-The plans describe domestic space in full architectural precision — but no longer enclosing anything.

 Art Basel 2026 · Statements